-The Port Capacity Study (IMDO 2023) suggests that any failure to maintain sufficient port capacity could have a major negative impact on the national economy, starving it of the materials it needs to continue to growth.
-The Study further expressly states that if planned developments are in place in time Ireland should have sufficient port capacity for all cargo modes.
+The Port Capacity Study (IMDO 2023) suggests that any failure to maintain sufficient port capacity could have a major negative impact on the national economy, starving it of the materials needed to continue strong growth.
+The Study further expressly states that Ireland should have sufficient port capacity for all cargo modes if planned developments are put in place in time.

-The 3FM Project is such a planned development and has been recognised in the Dublin Port Masterplan since 2012 and key elements, including the SPAR are specifically referenced in the Project 2040/National Planning Framework.
+The 3FM Project is just such a planned development.
+The 3FM Project has been recognised as a central element of the plans for the maximisation of the capacity at the port since the publication of the Dublin Port Masterplan in 2012.
+Key elements of the project, including the Southern Port Access Road, are also specifically referenced in the Project 2040/ National Planning Framework.

-Long term port demand forecasting is not an absolute science, given how it is inherently linked to forecasting national economic performance and population growth.
+Long-term port demand forecasting is not an absolute science, given that it is inherently linked to forecasting national economic performance and population growth.
 There are also inevitable uncertainties in projecting the port's throughput capacity far into the future as there will be changes that cannot be accurately projected in the respective demands for Ro-Ro and Lo-Lo capacity.
 Likewise, the proportion of Ro-Ro units that are containers could change in the years ahead.
 Dublin Port Company must by necessity plan on the side of caution when making port demand and capacity projections, particularly given the very extended timescales of delivering large port infrastructure projects.
-The consequence of demand projections for Dublin Port being too bullish is that, at worst, port infrastructure may be delivered a number of years before it is needed.
-The consequence of taking a much more bearish approach to demand projection could be a national port capacity shortage with significant economic consequences.
-Any such port capacity shortage could not be remedied quickly, as there is a very long design/ planning/ permitting/ construction period for delivering major port infrastructure.
-If granted planning permission and then constructed, the 3FM Project will have taken 20 years from the original commencement of planning and design work to project completion.
+Whilst correctly acknowledging the limitations of long-term port demand forecasting, Dublin Port Company is confident that its projections are realistic.
+However, even if those projections transpire to have been somewhat optimistic, the proposed port infrastructure will still have to be delivered, albeit within a slightly longer timeframe than currently envisaged.
+On the other hand, the consequence of taking an unnecessarily conservative approach to demand projection could be a national port capacity shortage with significant economic consequences.
+Any national port capacity shortage could not be remedied quickly, given the very long design/ planning/ permitting/ construction period for delivering major port infrastructure. e.g. If granted planning permission and then constructed, the 3FM Project will have taken 20 years from the original commencement of planning and design work to project completion.